travlr-archived/CodeDepot/README.rst

 	 * It will never need to be created ever again.. as in the literal sense of forever.
 	 * It can be virtually shared by every piece of running software, in the world, that depends on it.
-* Can be comprised of code from any programming language with an LLVM compiler toolkit [#]_ frontend.
+* Can be comprised of code from any programming language**.
-* All apps and "libraries" are comprised of networks of components
+* All apps and "libraries" are comprised of networks of components.
-* Networked components model lends itself overwhelmingly to visual programming interfaces (VPI).
+* The networked components model, lends itself overwhelmingly to visual programming interfaces (VPI).
 	 * We propose vast "smart" improvements over conventional visual programming environments.
-* In the future, developers will have ready-made base component networks, in that they only need to minimally append and/or tweak what has been done before them.
+* In the future, developers will have ready-made "base" component networks, in that they only need to minimally append and/or tweak what has been done before them.

 	 * Extremely smart and efficient component "search" mechanisms.